ChefPlex/security-program-playbooks/compliance-framework-reference.md

 - Unique user identification for all users with system access
 - Automatic logoff for workstations
 - Audit logs of system activity involving ePHI
-- Integrity controls to verify ePHI has not been improperly altered

 **What it means for TPMs:**

 HIPAA does not specify exact technical standards the way PCI does - it uses "required" and "addressable" implementation specifications.
-Addressable does not mean optional; it means you must implement it or document a risk-based decision for why you are not.
+Addressable does not mean optional.
 In practice, most addressable specifications get implemented.

 Risk analysis is a core HIPAA requirement and a common audit finding.
-If your program affects ePHI systems, a risk analysis is required.
-Engage your Privacy and GRC teams early.

 Business Associate Agreements (BAAs) are required with any vendor that will handle ePHI.
 If your program involves a vendor touching patient data, Legal and procurement need to be involved before the vendor has access to anything.

 ---